joestrada1022/joestrada1022.github.io/_sections/about-me.md

 Symposium and conducted adversarial machine learning research during the NSF REU Security of Smart Things program at Florida International University.

-My background in computer science encompasses programming, machine learning, computer vision, robotics, control systems, and leadership roles, ready to take on new challenges in the field.
+My background in computer science encompasses programming, machine learning, computer vision, robotics, control systems, and leadership roles, makes me ready to take on new challenges in the field.